Tabletop Game Development

 About the Class

-If you like Settler of Catan, Magic the Gathering, or Cards Against Humanity then you'll love this course is for you.
+If you like Settler of Catan, Magic the Gathering or Cards Against Humanity then you'll love this course!
 You'll discover and study the classics, modern favorites, and hidden gems of tabletop gaming.

 Board games and other hobby games are a billion dollar industry in their own right, and have a growing influence on the marketplace of digital games.
 It's also an arena that has had, and continues to have, tremendous influence on the formal systems, player dynamics, and business models of digital games.
 A familiarity with a broad range of tabletop games and an ability to critically parse and discuss these games forms a valuable foundation for future success as a game designer.